Ur-Energy (NYSEAMERICAN:URG) Raised to Sell at StockNews.com

-Ur-Energy (NYSEAMERICAN:URG – Get Rating) (TSE:URE) was upgraded by research analysts at StockNews.com to a “sell” rating in a report issued on Monday.
+Ur-Energy (NYSEAMERICAN:URG – Free Report) (TSE:URE) was upgraded by equities research analysts at StockNews.com to a “sell” rating in a report issued on Saturday.

-Several other research firms have also recently issued reports on URG.
-TheStreet raised shares of Ur-Energy from a “d+” rating to a “c-” rating in a report on Wednesday, June 14th.
-Roth Capital restated a “buy” rating on shares of Ur-Energy in a research note on Friday, April 14th.
-Alliance Global Partners reduced their price target on shares of Ur-Energy from $2.75 to $2.25 in a research report on Thursday, April 13th.
-Finally, HC Wainwright lowered their price objective on Ur-Energy from $3.00 to $2.80 in a report on Wednesday, May 3rd.
+Other research analysts also recently issued research reports about the company.
+Roth Capital reaffirmed a “buy” rating on shares of Ur-Energy in a report on Friday, April 14th.
+TheStreet raised Ur-Energy from a “d+” rating to a “c-” rating in a report on Wednesday, June 14th.
+Alliance Global Partners dropped their price target on Ur-Energy from $2.75 to $2.25 in a research report on Thursday, April 13th.
+Finally, HC Wainwright dropped their price target on Ur-Energy from $3.00 to $2.80 in a research report on Wednesday, May 3rd.

 Ur-Energy Company Profile